We do more than train physicians. We train healthcare leaders.

 - Attention to gender expansive language and workflows to ensure equity and inclusion of our nonbinary/transgender patients

 - Caring for prenatal patients in the residents’ own continuity clinics in the family medicine center

-Residents at our program get a comprehensive longitudinal experience in patient care as well as space for personal development and self-reflection, in large part facilitated by our faculty behaviorist and psychiatrist who are enthusiastically dedicated to resident learning and wellness.
-The behavioral medicine residency curriculum is incorporated into all aspects of outpatient and inpatient care, beginning with a longitudinal curriculum woven into every rotation of the first year.
+Residents at our program get a comprehensive longitudinal experience in patient care as well as space for personal development and self-reflection, in large part facilitated by our on-site faculty psychologist and psychiatrist who are enthusiastically dedicated to resident learning and wellness.
+The brain behavioral medicine residency curriculum is woven into all aspects of outpatient and inpatient care.

-- Formal didactics throughout the three years including opportunities for 1:1 learning about relevant psychiatric conditions/concerns on inpatient medicine, obstetrics, musculoskeletal, and other rotations.
-Also included are hands on patient evaluations throughout the three years to develop skills in motivational interviewing, diagnosis and treatment.
+- Formal didactics throughout the three years including opportunities for 1:1 learning about relevant psychiatric conditions/concerns typically seen in continuity clinic and on other rotations.

 Our program engages residents in community health from day one, primarily through longitudinal curricular experiences with our affiliated partner, Petaluma Health Center, a federally qualified health center (FQHC) which includes a high performing wellness and prevention-minded community health center, a homeless clinic, school-based clinics, and other safety net programs.
 All residents see patients at PHC regularly throughout their entire three years, precepted by our Community Medicine Fellow.
 Our curriculum encompasses population health, public health, leadership, and advocacy for justice in healthcare and other social determinants of health.
 Graduates will have the knowledge and skills to lead sustainable community change.